KellyPT/exchange-rate-calculator-VanillaJS/README.md

 ## Objective
-Render exchange rate between 2 currencies for a specific amount
+Render exchange rate between 2 currencies for a specific amount with pure JavaScript, HTML, CSS.

 ## Specifications
 - Display UI with 2 selected currencies and 2 amounts (input & output)